yquake2/yquake2remaster/README.md

 # Additional requirements:

 Localization requires `Q2Game.kpf` file in root directory of game.
+If you like to support your language put it to localization/loc_<your language>.txt and extend MAX_FONTCODE to your [max symbol code](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
+Used font and language file are defined by `g_language` and `r_ttffont`, as an example could be used fonts like [unifont](https://unifoundry.com/pub/unifont/unifont-15.0.06/font-builds/unifont-15.0.06.ttf).

 Quake 1 models usage requires such models: